LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/ScriptingFunctions/contextAPIWrapper.md

 This wrapper supports setting data in the following Conversation Builder scopes:

-- Conversation

-    - Data set in this scope is only available in the current conversation.
+- **Conversation**: Data set in this scope is only available in the current conversation.

-- User

-    - Data set in this scope is available to the User.
+- **User**: Data set in this scope is available to the User.
 Once it is set, it is available in all the same user's conversations.

-- Global

-    - Data set in this scope is available to the bot in all conversations.
+- **Global**: Data set in this scope is available to the bot in all conversations.

 ### Namespaces